jeaye/blog.jeaye.com/_posts/2017-08-31-clojure-code-quality.md

 ---
 title: The state of code quality tools in Clojure
+categories: [clojure, safety, review]
-tags: [clojure, spec, orchestra, survey, continuous-integration, safety]
+tags: [clojure, spec, orchestra, survey, continuous-integration, safety, review]
 ---

 There are several projects for verifying quality and correctness in Clojure code